Managing Housing Expectations for Refugees - Animated Explainer Film for the UK Refugee Council

 This was a long form animation compared to my usual motion graphics gigs, so here I will detail my design process, from pitch to the final cut.

-THE PITCH
+STAGE 1 - THE PITCH

 Andy Oxley, the director of Screen 3 Productions sent me a script from the Refugee Council and asked me if I wanted to pitch for it.
 I read the script and read through the visual ideas they had for each scene, adding my own notes.
 I then put together a visual moodboard based around illustrated images of diversity, London settings and travel.
 I came up with a suggested colour palette: blue and red (Union Jack British colours), and two earth colours to represent refugees from the Middle East.
 Later, on seeing the Refugee Council's brand guidelines I had a fixed colour palette to work with, which I extended.
 Fortunately their colours included a similar red and 2 shades of blue.